If there’s one thing San Francisco is notorious for, is its cost of living.

 For those in the tech industry looking to move to Austin, TX, the hilly western region known as Silicon Hills is your destination.
 The cluster of tech industry giants here is attracting professionals looking for a lower cost of living outside of California.
 Amazon, Cisco, eBay, Facebook, and Google all have offices in this Austin suburb.

-Top-notch schools, great shopping, golf courses and a blend of luxury estates and affordable condominium developments has made West Austin’s Silicon Hills appealing to a variety of new residents.
+Top-notch schools, great shopping, golf courses, and a blend of luxury estates and affordable condominium developments have made West Austin’s Silicon Hills appealing to a variety of new residents.

 You May Be Interested In: